usnistgov/dioptra/docs/source/explanation/components/plugin-explanation.rst

 Note that while Function Tasks process data, they generally do not save it to disk.
 To persist results, the output of a function task must be passed into the artifact task graph to dictate which artifact task will save it to disk.

-    See :ref:`Entrypoints: explanation <explanation-entrypoints>` to learn how tasks are chained and how default parameter values are set.
+    See :ref:`Entrypoints Explanation <explanation-entrypoints>` to learn how tasks are chained and how default parameter values are set.

 Function Task Registration
 -----------------